Gone With The....

 Riley Martinez

 Interesting perspective.
-I saw Grover's Algorithm differently - more as Shor's Algorithm.
+I saw Shor's Algorithm differently - more as Computational Theory.

 Harper Davis